Frequently Asked Questions

 • Name badges

-Name badges should be worn to all planned group functions.
+• Name badges are required to be worn to all planned group functions.
 They will identify you to your fellow travelers and assist the travel staff in recognizing you easily.

 • Special dietary requests